AMZGstudio/ACREngine/README.md

 int main()
 {
-    // we create the screen, with the window title, the text foreground, and background color. over here, its white text on a cyan background. initalize("Demo", White, Cyan); // TIP: write None, for default foreground and background.
+    // we create the screen, with the window title, dimensions, the text foreground, and background color. over here, its white text on a cyan background. initalize("Demo", 200, 100, 6, 6, Default, Cyan); // TIP: write Default, for default foreground and background.

     //square coordinates.
     int x = 1, y = 1;